Strategy Guide

 How to spot it

-You tested a cell with the basic hypothetical check and no region immediately died — but the puzzle still will not progress.
-That is a cue to go a layer deeper.
+You tested a cell and no region immediately ran out of legal cells, but the puzzle still will not move.
+That is a sign to follow the forced moves created by the test.

 What to do

-Mentally place the queen, apply the automatic marks, then work through every forced queen and band lock that the new position triggers.
-Keep chaining deductions until you either stall out or find a region that has been starved of legal cells.
-If any region dies, the original placement was impossible.
+Mentally place the queen, apply the automatic marks, then work through every forced queen and group lock that the new position creates.
+Keep chaining deductions until you either stall out or find a region with no legal cells.
+If any region has no legal cells, the original placement was impossible.

 Why it works